ognistik/alfred-pasteflow/README.md

 ## WHAT IS PASTEFLOW?
 PasteFlow is a handy paste stack (or paste queue) for [Alfred](https://alfredapp.com/).
 It lets you create a list of pinned text items that you can organize, edit, and use in different ways.

 Ever needed to copy text from various places and put it all in one final spot?
 PasteFlow makes this easy.
 No more switching back and forth to copy and paste one item at a time.
-Save time and stay "in flow" by doing all your copying first, then pasting later when you're ready.
+Save time and stay *in flow* by doing all your copying first, then pasting later when you're ready.
 Since your items are saved in an actual list, you can even take a break, copy other things, and come back to your stack whenever you want.

 Thanks to Alfred's triggers, clipboard features, and actions, PasteFlow is a flexible tool that can boost your productivity when working with text.